niteeshy/ar-one-sans/README.md

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is available with a FAQ at https://scripts.sil.org/OFL

+##Update:

+8 Oct '23: Added static Retina font styles in the fonts/ttf folder.
+Since they are not served by Google Fonts.